arcana-network/basic-storage-wallet-integration-react/README.md

 # Sample Code: Basic Storage and Auth SDK Integration (React)

-The repository `basic-storage-wallet-integration` contains sample code to demonstrate how you can integrate [React JavaScript Framework](https://reactjs.org/) UI application with Arcana [Auth](https://github.com/arcana-network/auth) and [Storage](https://github.com/arcana-network/storage) SDKs.
+The repository `basic-storage-wallet-integration` contains sample code to demonstrate how you can integrate a [React JavaScript Framework](https://reactjs.org/) UI application with the Arcana [Auth](https://github.com/arcana-network/auth) and [Storage](https://github.com/arcana-network/storage) SDKs.

 It does not have any code for invoking other features and functions of these integrated SDKs.
-Check out Arcana [Sample Demo App](https://github.com/arcana-network/demo-app) repository for a full fledged sample dApp that integrates with Arcana SDKs and plugs in Auth and Storage functionalities.
+Check out the Arcana [Sample Demo App](https://github.com/arcana-network/demo-app) repository for a full-fledged sample dApp that integrates with Arcana SDKs and plugs in Auth and Storage functionalities.

 This repository is bootstrapped using [Create React App](https://github.com/facebook/create-react-app).